47rooks/haxe-extern-examples/cpp/CPPExternNotes.md

 	public static function create():ClassConstruction;
 ```

-This is useful for a local that will not be retained beyond the scope it is created in.
+This object is created on the stack.
+In theory you would just use it and let it go out of scope.
+In this way it would act quite like a Haxe class.
 There is no need to destroy (in fact you cannot) as the class will just get cleaned up when the scope is exited.
+Returning this class instance from a function should work with standard C++ copy/move semantics but it is probably better particularly for a large object to use the following model.

 ### Constructor - Heap allocated, pointer to object, struct access
 ```